 HSA or Health Savings Accounts are growing more popular every year.
 The increase in popularity within this style of plan is a result of growing insurance and healthcare costs.
 More than 32 million HSA accounts are currently active in the United States and receiving contributions.

-One of the lesser know items is that you can no longer contribute to your HSA if you working past 65 and taking your Medicare.
-Currently, there is a bill in the House of Representatives that could change that and allow HSA contributions once enrolled in Medicare.
+One of the lesser-known items is that you can no longer contribute to your HSA if you are working past 65 and are a Medicare recipient.
+Currently, a bill in the House of Representatives could change that and allow HSA contributions once enrolled in Medicare.

 What is a Health Savings Account?